jazio/subsite-starterkit/docs/starting-a-new-project.md

 3. Check the URL of your repository, which will look similar to this: `https://github.com/ec-europa/myproject-dev.git`.

-From now on everytime you need to submit your work create from the github interface a pull request from your _'dev'_ repository to the _'reference'_ repository.
+From now on everytime you need to submit your work create a pull request on the github interface
+from your _'-dev'_ repository to the _'-reference'_ repository.

 ### 3. Create a build.properties file